Love Affair(s): Cast

+Production

+Principal filming took place from 29 October to 5 December 2019, mainly in the Île-de-France and the Vaucluse, including the Chateau du Barroux, Vaison-la-Romaine and its hilltop Cathédrale Notre-Dame de Nazareth de Vaison, Crillon-le-Brave, the Avignon-Centre rail station, and Mollans-sur-Ouvèze.
+The director of photography was Laurent Desmet, who had already worked with Mouret since 2006 on Un baiser s'il vous plaît, Fais-moi plaisir!, L'Art d'aimer, Une autre vie and Mademoiselle de Joncquières.

 Reception

 Box office

 The film was released in France on September 16, 2020 in 294 theaters, with 11,144 admissions on its first day.

-The first weekend in theaters brings together 55,695 admissions.
-After a week, the film has accumulated 77,092 admissions.
+The first weekend saw 55,695 admissions.
+After a week, the film had accumulated 77,092 admissions.
 Despite 66 additional screens, the second weekend was marked by a 24.5% drop in admissions with 58,182 additional spectators.
 In January 2021, 279,094 admissions were recorded.

+Music

+The final credits list a wide range of music used as punctuation between the episodes in the film, by, among others Chopin, Mozart, Satie, Debussy, Haydn, Khactaturian, Granados, Offenbach and Tchaikovsky both in the form of piano pieces and arranged for orchestra.

 Release

-The film was released on September 16, 2020 in France.
+Les Choses qu'on dit, les choses qu'on fait was released on September 16, 2020 in France.

+A DVD of the film published by Moby Dick Films in 2020 also included a 2019 short film written and directed by Mouret entitled Le consentement with Olivier Chantreau and Rebecca Marder.